Toddler foods and nutrition

 - Your Toddler uses a lot of energy, but needs small portions for her small tummy.
 That means she needs to eat small portions of nutritionally dense food.

 As you probably already know, Toddlers are incredibly active and energetic!
-For their body size, Toddlers need to make every bite count with nutritious meals and snacks.
+For their body size, Toddlers need to make every bite count with nutritious meals

 ||Serving Size Examples